NezrKaan/steam_tracker/README.md

 # Steam Tracker

-`tracker.py` is a precise Steam profile monitoring tool designed for OSINT enthusiasts, researchers, and gamers.
+"tracker.py" is a precise Steam profile monitoring tool designed for OSINT enthusiasts, researchers, and gamers.
 Using the official Steam Web API, it tracks and logs real-time changes in user status, game activity, and profile details such as nickname, real name, country, avatar, and profile URL.
-Outputs are color-coded and timestamped, with persistent logs saved to `steam_status_log.txt`.
-Ideal for digital footprint analysis, user behavior tracking, and investigative research.
+Outputs are color-coded and timestamped, with persistent logs saved to steam_status_log.txt.
+Ideal for digital footprint analysis, user behavior tracking, OSINT, and investigative research.

+Why is this important?
+Steam automatically runs when a computer is started, making it possible to monitor if and when someone uses their computer by tracking their Steam online status.
+This tool allows you to see exactly when a user logs in and out, what games they play, and even subtle profile changes, effectively revealing their computer usage patterns and online behavior.
+For OSINT researchers, cybersecurity analysts, or anyone interested in digital footprint tracking, this means you can gather detailed, time-stamped insights about a user’s activity remotely and continuously without intrusive software.

 ## Features